CounterCultureLabs/dumpscribe/README.md

   -c POST_COMMAND       Command to run after running unmuddle.py
 ```

 The -l argument only works on a Beagle Bone Black with the Adafruit Beagle Bone BPIO python library installed.
 If enabled, it will use led_control.py to indicate the current status using three LEDs as output.
-Modify led_control.py to change which GPIO pins to use and remember that the Beagle Bone Black GPIO pins cannot supply enough current to drive LEDs directly.
-You'll need to use transistors.
+Modify led_control.py to change which GPIO pins to use and remember that the Beagle Bone Black GPIO pins cannot supply enough current to drive LEDs directly so you'll need to use transistors.
+In my setup led1 is green, led2 is purple and led3 is green.

 If cleanup_dir is specified, files are deleted from that directory (by the cleanup.py script) until the usage is under 50% on the device where the directory resides or until there are no more files in the directory.
 If deleting a file causes a directory to become empty, the empty directory is also deleted.